StamusNetworks/suricata-4-analysts/source/file-analysis.rst

 Introduction
 ============

-Because Suricata understands most major application layers, it is able to track the file transfered over the wire.
+Because Suricata understands most major application layers, it is able to track the file transferred over the wire.
 The list of application layers supporting file extraction includes:

  - HTTP
  - FTP